wongjiahau/Pineapple/specification/List.md

 ```

 ## Appending new item to list
-Since Pineapple promote functional-style programming, there is no built-in function such as `[].push()`.
+Since Pineapple promote functional-style programming, there is no built-in function such as `push` or `append`.
 The recommended way is to use concatenation.
 ```js
 let myList <- [1,2,3]